ijl/gossamer/README.md

     run_gossamerfile(locals(), <filename>, <data_dir>)

 This populates your module's locals with a `unittest.TestCase` instance for every test in the given Gossamerfile(s).
-Your test running will then detect and run them.
+Your test runner will then detect and run them.
 You will, however, need to ensure that your Selenium server and test webserver are up when your tests are run.